Kumar Swami

-Kumar Swami (born 21 January 1954), is an Indian godman.
-He is a self-proclaimed scholar of classical Ayurveda, an Indian system of alternative medicine.
+Kumar Swami (born 21 January 1954), is an Indian spiritual teacher.
+He is a scholar of classical Ayurveda, an Indian system of alternative medicine.

 Early life

 Kumar Swami was born on 21 January 1954 into a peasant family in Srikaranpur, Rajasthan.
 He did not earn the moniker Swami until later in life.

 After his marriage, he claims to have sought a variety of learned Gurus, including Jiddu Krishnamurti, Osho, and Baba Hardev Singh, among others.

 Philanthropy and other activities

 Bhagwan Shree Lakshmi Narayan Dham is a non-profit organization founded by Kumar Swami in 2002.
 The organization is reported to have more than 310 million followers worldwide.
 It organizes interfaith conventions called 'Prabhu Kripa Dukh Nivaran Samagam' where his disciples are given 'Beej Mantras'.
 A Langar, a free communal meal with religious underpinnings, is also available during the course of the two-day convention.

 The disciples also participate in blood donation camps.